 The Indianapolis Chapter of the American Sewing Guild supports many different service projects.
-Community Service projects are completed at a chapter level and at a neighborhood group level.
+Community Service projects are completed at a chapter level, neighborhood group level, and individual member level.
 Anyone can participate in any project.
 The three major projects sponsored by the chapter are:

 Join us and make someone’s day with these Community Service Projects.
 As neighborhood groups want to open their project to other members, we will post them on this site.
-Each project information is found below.
-Thank You to all of our members who give of themselves with these projects and many others.
+Each project is listed below.
+Thank you to all of our members who give of themselves with these projects and many others.

-The March of Dimes NICU Family Support Program has asked the Indianapolis Chapter of American Sewing Guild to help provide comfort to babies that are in the neonatal intensive care unit (NICU).
-The Women’s Hospital houses the largest NICU in Indiana and has nearly 1,000 admissions annually.
+In 2019 the March of Dimes NICU Family Support Program asked the Indianapolis Chapter of American Sewing Guild to provide comfort to babies who are in neonatal intensive care units.
+Although March of Dimes no longer has an Indianapolis office, we have continued to supply loveys to NICU’s each year since.
+Currently, the Women’s Hospital houses the largest NICU in Indiana and has over 1,000 admissions annually.

 Babies in the NICU can be as born prematurely as young as 23 weeks old gestation and as tiny as one pound.
 Many new parents can’t hold their newborn; they may only be able to touch them inside an isolette.
 So much family emotion is present at the time these tiny babies come into the world.
 The parents want to be by the side of their newborn, yet have to take care of the responsibilities at home and work.